 Don’t “show up” right in the middle of my nastiness; my jealous rants against my neighbor, or arguments with my teenage son.
 Also, you really shouldn’t sneak up on me when I’m watching my R-rated T.V. show!

 So, we move through our ordinary life – constantly on guard – expending all our time and energy to keep God at a comfortable distance.
 And what do we get in return?
 An ordinary, mundane, routine, humdrum, tedious life.

 I’ll just hang out here, thanks, waiting to die and get to heaven after barely surviving my ordinary, mundane, routine, humdrum, tedious life.

-We can spend a great deal of energy doing “things” in an effort to “get to” heaven where we will finally find happiness; finally meet that ever elusive God.
+We can spend a great deal of energy doing “things” in an effort to “get to” heaven where we will finally find happiness; finally, meet that ever-elusive God.
 And in the meantime?
-What about the ‘meantime” that we are wasting; time we will never get back, time we could, as Martin Buber so beautifully said, “be stringing pearls for heaven”?
+What about the ‘meantime” that we are wasting; time we will never get back, a time we could, as Martin Buber so beautifully said, “be stringing pearls for heaven”?

 What do you think about when you read this scripture verse?
 Genesis 28:16-17, “Surely the Lord is in this place and I did not know it.”

 And how about Luke 17:20-21, “Once, on being asked by the Pharisees when the kingdom of God would come, Jesus replied, ‘The coming of the kingdom of God is not something that can be observed, nor will people say, ‘Here it is,’ or ‘There it is,’ because the kingdom of God is in your midst.’”
 (My emphasis)

 Ewwww…that’s terrifying, huh?